Asthma can be a challenging condition to manage, and it can often feel isolating for those with it.

-Feeling isolated after her asthma diagnosis, Kerri MacKay went in search of others who shared her experience.
+Feeling alone after her asthma diagnosis, Kerri MacKay started blogging and joined online communities in search of others who shared her experience.
+Read her story below.

 When I was diagnosed with asthma a month before my 17th birthday, I struggled to find people like me.

-It seemed like everyone else had either figured out their asthma already, or were in the process of figuring it out.
-Many, if not most people, were diagnosed as kids.
-I hoped to find someone like me — someone who’d been diagnosed in their teenage years.
+It seemed like everyone else had either figured out their asthma already or was in the process of figuring it out.
+Many, if not most, people were diagnosed as kids.
+I hoped to find someone like me — someone diagnosed in their teenage years.

 My friends from school with asthma seemed to have everything under control.
 Most only needed one inhaler that they used a few times a year.
-I was on a hunt for “my people,” and the hunt wasn’t exactly easy!
+I was on a hunt for "my people," which wasn't easy!

-As the years progressed I connected with more and more people.
+As the years progressed, I connected with more and more people.
 Though at first not a blogger, Elisheva from Israel became one of my closest asthma friends early on, and we still chat regularly.
-John from Michigan, the author of the popular Respiratory Therapy Cave blog and a respiratory therapist, would also join our discussions.
-Eventually I’d even become close with people in Europe, like Natasha from the Netherlands and Olivia from Scotland.
+John from Michigan, a respiratory therapist, and blogger, would also join our discussions.
+Eventually, I'd even become close with European people, like Natasha from the Netherlands and Olivia from Scotland.

-A primarily “online family” becomes much the same as an in person one.
-You ride out each other’s waves together, experiencing triumphs, sorrows, laughter, frustration, and, as in reality, death.
-At this time too, I found comfort in the online community that grappled with losing Simi along with me.
-Several of her closest “in-person” friends in the UK were ones she had also met because of asthma.
+A primarily "online family" becomes much the same as an in-person one.
+You ride out every wave together, experiencing triumphs, sorrows, laughter, frustration, and, the same way you would in reality, death.
+At this time, too, I found comfort in the online community as I grappled with losing Simi.
+Several of her closest in-person friends in the UK were ones she had also met because of asthma.

 I’ve been fortunate to take many of my online asthma friendships offline.

 The first friend I met in person was Rona.
-We met at a vegetarian restaurant in Chicago, and I’m pretty sure we didn’t discuss asthma — just the way it should be!
+We met at a vegetarian restaurant in Chicago, and I'm pretty sure we didn't discuss asthma — just how it should be!
 Then, I met Stephen in September 2012 in San Francisco.
-In some ways Steve and I couldn’t be more opposite and in many, we couldn’t be more similar.
-It’s why he’s easily one of my best friends.
+In some ways, Steve and I couldn't be more opposite, and in many more, we couldn't be more similar.
+It's why he's easily one of my best friends.

-D and I have only met twice, both times at Chinook Centre in Calgary where we bought too many Jelly Bellies.
-And then there’s Dia.
-I can’t even begin to count how many hours we’ve spent on the phone, in addition to the times we’ve been able to spend together at conferences and when I’ve been in Toronto.
-Dia and I also exist in similar worlds involving sport and non-profits.
+D and I have only met twice.
+Both times were at Chinook Centre in Calgary, where we bought too many candies.
+And then there's Dia.
+I can't even begin to count how many hours we've spent on the phone, in addition to the times we've been able to spend together at conferences and when I've been in Toronto.
+Dia and I also exist in similar worlds involving sports and non-profits.

 My asthma family consists of the people with asthma I am closest to online, a number I could probably count on two hands.